 The primary goal of a front-end developer is to provide a platform for visitors to communicate, a platform that receives and provides information.
-This means that some developers are well-versed in web designing and using software, such as illustrator and photoshop to make themed layouts and graphics.
+This means that some developers are well-versed in web designing and using lease management software, such as illustrator and photoshop to make themed layouts and graphics.

 additional skills of a front-end web developer could consist of user interface (UI) design and user experience (UX) design, skills that help a team assess the best ways of collecting and displaying information.
 A front-end developer with the possession of these designing skills is potentially far valuable since they can recognize the website’s look and feel while evaluating the technical abilities of such a design simultaneously.

 It is significant to know that these additional skills can be useful for a developer, but they are not for the job.

 Now that we know about the interface, let’s look at what the “under the hood” coding looks like.

 Creating, editing/updating, and collecting data are some of the most common processes connected to back-end development.

 Some examples of commonly used scripting languages are Ruby, PHP, and the most well-known these days, Python.
 A back-end developer can create business logic and algorithms with these languages to manipulate the data received during front-end development.

 This states that a back-end developer needs to be able to code to get the data input from a user and also store it somewhere, like a database.

 There are two primary types of databases: relational (like MySQL and PostgreSQL) and non-relational management systems, such as Mongo.
 The language utilized for managing databases is SQL, it helps the developers communicate with the database.
 You can begin with it by enrolling in a full stack course.